Securing Electronic Protected Health Information

 This means that the HIPAA Administrative Simplification Security Rule applies to a business associate of a covered entity in the same manner that such sections apply to the covered entity.
-Under the HITECH privacy provisions, the business associate now has direct responsibility and liability for a breach as does healthcare providers.
-The Security Rule focuses on administrative safeguards, technical safeguards and physical safeguards, and it is important that business associates implement and maintain these safeguards in order to ensure they are compliant with the HITECH Act.
+Under the HITECH privacy provisions, the business associate now has direct responsibility and liability for a breach as do healthcare providers.
+The Security Rule focuses on administrative safeguards, technical safeguards, and physical safeguards.
+It is important that business associates implement and maintain these safeguards to ensure they are compliant with the HITECH Act.

 If you are interested in working together, send us an inquiry and we will get back to you!